feiwang3311/pytorch_annotation/README.md

 - `model.py`: Contains the neural network model definition
 - `train.py`: Training script with sample data generation
+- `trace_and_visualize.py`: Script to trace the model to ONNX and visualize the forward path
 - `requirements.txt`: Lists the required Python packages

 ## Requirements